Indego

 Indego is a public bicycle sharing system that serves parts of Philadelphia.
-Operations started on April 23, 2015, with 125 stations and 1000 bikes.
+Operations started on April 23, 2015, with 125 stations and 1,000 bikes.
+As of 2025, the system operates 250 stations and over 2,000 bicycles.
 The system is operated by Bicycle Transit Systems, a Philadelphia-based company, with bikes provided by B-cycle and stations as well as bicycles owned by the City of Philadelphia.